Carbohydrate synthesis: Stereoselectivity

-Difficult linkages
+Challenging linkages

+When connecting the monosaccharides, the oligosaccharides need to be reducing in order to sequentially connect the glycosyl units.
+The monosaccharides, in nature prefer ɑ-linkages due to anomeric effect, but the disaccharides with ɑ-linkages are non-reducing thus deactivating the consequent connection of the monosaccharides.
+In order to make the process of glycosylation continuous and automated, the glycosidic linkages must maintain beta so to keep the structure open to coupling with more glycosyl groups.

 It is somewhat more difficult to prepare 1, 2-cis-β-glycosidic linkages stereoselectively.
 Typically, when non-participating groups on O-2 position, 1, 2-cis-β-linkage can be achieved either by using the historically important halide ion methods, or by using 2-O-alkylated glycosyl donors, commonly thioglycosides or trichloroacetimidates, in nonpolar solvents.

 In the early 1990s, it was still the case that the beta mannoside linkage was too challenging to be attempted by amateurs.
-However, the method introduced by Crich (Scheme 4), with 4,6-benzylidene protection a prerequisite and anomeric alpha triflate a key intermediate leaves this problem essentially solved.
+However, the method introduced by David Crich (Scheme 4), with 4,6-benzylidene protection a prerequisite and anomeric alpha triflate a key intermediate leaves this problem essentially solved.
 The concurrently developed but rather more protracted intramolecular aglycon delivery (IAD) approach is a little-used but nevertheless stereospecific alternative.